leandromoreira/cdn-up-and-running/README.md

 ## Fine tunning - cache lock, stale, timeout, network

-Using the default configurations for Nginx, linux, and others will be sufice for many small work loads.
-But when you're goal is more ambitious, you will inefitably need to fine tune the CDN for your need.
-The process of fine tunning a web server is gigantic, it goes to manage how [`nginx/Linux process sockets`](https://blog.cloudflare.com/the-sad-state-of-linux-socket-balancing/), to [`linux network queing`](https://github.com/leandromoreira/linux-network-performance-parameters), how [`io`](https://serverfault.com/questions/796665/what-are-the-performance-implications-for-millions-of-files-in-a-modern-file-sys) affects the peformance, among other aspects.
-In fact, there is a lot of symbiotic between the [application and OS](https://nginx.org/en/docs/http/ngx_http_core_module.html#sendfile) with direct implications to the performance.
+Using the default configurations for Nginx, linux, and others will be sufficient for many small workloads.
+But when you're goal is more ambitious, you will inevitably need to fine-tune the CDN for your need.
+The process of fine-tuning a web server is gigantic.
+It goes from managing how [`nginx/Linux process sockets`](https://blog.cloudflare.com/the-sad-state-of-linux-socket-balancing/), to [`linux network queuing`](https://github.com/leandromoreira/linux-network-performance-parameters), how [`io`](https://serverfault.com/questions/796665/what-are-the-performance-implications-for-millions-of-files-in-a-modern-file-sys) affects performance, among other aspects.
+There is a lot of symbiotic between the [application and OS](https://nginx.org/en/docs/http/ngx_http_core_module.html#sendfile) with direct implications to the performance.

-You'll be reading a lot of man pages, mostlying tweaking timeouts and buffers, however the test loop can help you build confidence about your ideas, let's see.
+You'll be reading a lot of man pages, mostly tweaking timeouts and buffers.
+The test loop can help you build confidence in your ideas, let's see.

-* You have an hypothesis or have observed something weird and want to test a parameter value
+* You have a hypothesis or have observed something weird and want to test a parameter value
   * stick to a single set of related parameters each time
 * Set the new value
 * Run the tests
-* Check results against the same server with old parameter
+* Check results against the same server with the old parameter

-> **Heads up**: doing tests locally is fine for learning but most of the time you'll only trust what you got in production.
-Be prepared to do partial deployment, compare old system/config through metrics in production as well.
+> **Heads up**: doing tests locally is fine for learning, but most of the time you'll only trust your production results.
+Be prepared to do a partial deployment, compare old system/config to newer test parameters.

-Did you notice that the errors were all realted to timeout?
+Did you notice that the errors were all related to timeout?
 It seems that the `backend` is taking longer to respond than what the `edge` is willing to wait.

 ```log
 edge_1        | 2021/12/29 11:52:45 [error] 8#8: *3 upstream timed out (110: Operation timed out) while reading response header from upstream, client: 172.25.0.1, server: , request: "GET /item_34.ext HTTP/1.1", upstream: "http://172.25.0.3:8080/item_34.ext", host: "localhost:8081"
 ```

 To solve this problem we can try to increase the proxy timeouts.
-We're also using a neat directive [`proxy_cache_use_stale`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_use_stale) that `server a stale content` when nginx is dealing with `errors, timeout, or even updating the cache`.
+We're also using a neat directive [`proxy_cache_use_stale`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_use_stale) that `server stale content` when nginx is dealing with `errors, timeout, or even updating the cache`.

 ```nginx
 proxy_cache_lock_timeout 2s;